GLOBAL MARKETS-Stocks slip on Europe fears, Spain yields jump

 By Herbert Lash

-NEW YORK, Sept 26 World shares slumped and the euro hit a two-week low on Wednesday as growing opposition in Europe to measures aimed at resolving the euro zone's debt crisis unnerved investors already skittish about the weak outlook for global growth.
+NEW YORK, Sept 26 World shares fell sharply and the euro hit a two-week low on Wednesday as growing opposition in Europe to measures aimed at resolving the euro zone's debt crisis unnerved investors already skittish about the weak outlook for global growth.

 Investors focused on Spain, where the main share index lost 3.9 percent and yields on 10-year bonds hit 6 percent on worries about Madrid's commitment to reform after violent protests and talk of secession by the wealthy Catalonia region.